CPAWSSA/XolaWebhookHandler/README.md

 https one is the public url on which we have to subscribe xola webhook

-2) Subscribe to webhook
+## Step 2: Subscribe to webhook

 Access subscribe page in xola website: https://developers.xola.com/reference/subscribe

 Fill up the blank spaces in body params, metadata and header

 Step 1:
 In eventName you put in kind of webhook you want